 Romania is a picturesque country rich in natural beauty and history.
 During the days of the Roman Empire, Rome conquered the Dacians, ancestors of the Romanian people, and made the region a Roman province.
 Today, Romania is home to nearly 20 million people made up of primarily Romanians, Hungarians, Slovaks, and the Roma (or Gypsies).

 The Romanian Orthodox Church is the largest organized religion in the country, with over 80 percent of the population identifying as such.

-During Communist rule, a Baptist Mid-Missions missionary made numerous trips into Romania and made valuable contacts with Romanian Christian leaders.
+Baptist Mid-Missions entered Romania in 1990.
+Prior to the fall of Communism in December 1989, a Baptist Mid-Missions missionary made numerous trips into Romania and established valuable contacts with Romanian Christian leaders.

-In 1993, a Romanian pastor of a Romanian Baptist church in the US was burdened for the Roma population in his homeland.
-He and his wife returned to Romania to evangelize and plant churches among the Roma people.
-Churches were planted in Tinca, Batar, Giriș, Tamajda, Oșand, Salonta, Gepiu, Ciumeghiu, Olcea, Gepiș, and Cefa.
+The first BMM missionary to Romania was a Romanian pastor who had fled to the US during Communism and had a burden for the Roma population in his homeland.
+He and his wife returned to Romania in 1993 to evangelize and plant churches among the Roma.
+Numerous churches were planted.

 View the Romania field's video here.